openstack/freezer/INSTALL.rst

 Install from sources::
 ----------------------

-You have now the freezerc tool installed in /usr/local/bin/freezerc
+You have now the freezer-agent tool installed in /usr/local/bin/freezer-agent

 Please execute the following command to all the available options::